hirishu10/github-readme-design/README.md

 ## About

-Github-Readme-Design provide some design for the Github Readme file for which you can customize the look and feel for the Github Profile.
+Github-Readme-Design provide some design which you can you use to customize the look and feel for the Github Profile.

 #### How to use Github-Readme-Dsign❓